Documentation

 }

-Once you save your changes and deploy your new Store Theme version, the Add To Cart Button component will send the example-add-to-cart event whenever it is clicked on.
-At the same time, the Minicart will be ready to automatically open itself as a response to any received event with this ID.
+After saving your changes and deploying your new Store Theme version, the Add to Cart Button component will send the example-add-to-cart event when clicked.
+The Minicart will then automatically open in response to any event with this ID.

 Contributors